 These three women make the work of climate justice visible and concrete.
 They demonstrate a variety of ways to build and advocate for resilient communities.
 As Walter Moseley writes in his 2006 Life Out of Context, “[I]n working for one good, we are necessarily working for all good.
 We must try to remember that we are all only partially informed; that someone working on a different tangle may be helping us along the way.”
 We have brilliant, strong, and visionary leaders to follow; and we need everyone to be part of the untangling.

-Miriam is the executive director of the Urbana-Champaign Independent Media Center.
+Miriam Larson is the executive director of the Urbana-Champaign Independent Media Center.
 She is a former elementary school librarian in the Champaign Schools.
 She reviews children’s books for the Bulletin of the Center for Children’s Books and plays flute with several bands including the Mean Lids.